iwVerve/Parafox/Parafox/datafiles/readme.txt

 -Since the editor doesn't allow stacking objects, if you ever need an object to start over a button, you should use the "Placed on" property of that object instead of placing a button.

+--How to make specific game objects--
+-Player - The player is a Block with "Fill with walls", "Player", and "Possessable" checked.
+-Push box - A simple pushable box is a Block with "Fill with walls" checked.
+If you need to place several, copying and pasting should save you time.
+-Button - Buttons are Floors.
+-Clone - A clone is a Reference without "Exit block" check.
+-Level inside itself - A Reference with "Exit block" checked will act.
+-Infinity block - Simply check "Infinite exit", with "Infinite exit num" setting how many levels of infinity.
+Requires a level to be inside itself, through the use of an Exit block Reference.
+-Epsilon block - For technical reasons, only a Reference can be an epsilon block, even when it being a regular Block would make sense.
+To work around this, place the actual block anywhere in the level, check "Float in space", and make a Reference to it with "Exit Block" checked(!).
+Now, check "Infinite enter" and set "Infinite enter index" to not -1.
+Unfortunately, once multiple epsilons get involved, my understanding of the game's rules reaches its limits and so I don't actually have a coherent explanation for what purpose the Infinite enter index serves.

 --Palettes--
 If the level palette is not set to -1, the game will apply a palette based on specific color values:
 0 saturation - color A, usually gray, for root blocks